Jump to a specific page - are you interested in:

 Frequently Asked Questions

 Yes, it is.
 Within the past 10 years, a minimum of two years with full-time experience will be required.
-If a contractor is seeking licensure for small commercial building, residential, or general, one of the two years of the full-time experience will need to be in managerial or supervisory position.
+If a contractor is seeking licensure for a small commercial building, residential, or general, one of the two years of full-time experience will need to be in a managerial or supervisory position.